 - Housesitting: This is a new addition for us, but we’ve stayed in major cities while our RV was being repaired in one case for 3 nights and while campgrounds were very expensive for 10 nights when we wanted to visit a theme park.
 Here’s how we’ve enjoyed housesitting and petsitting while RVing.

-- Campground parking lots: If you’re arriving late, many rv parks will allow you to pull in and stay for free because you’re paying the next day.
+- Campground parking lots: If you’re arriving late, many RV parks will allow you to pull in and stay for free because you’re paying the next day.
 We booked a campground for a few nights and asked permission to pull in around midnight the night ahead.
 Their office wasn’t open at midnight, and we weren’t going to try and back into a site then, so we stayed and pulled into our site the next morning when the office opened.

 Finding Free RV Camping Sites on BLM Land

-Most of what we’ve talked about so far is staying overnight in a parking lot or at a friend’s house in the city, but if you’d like to actually go camping for free, the BLM land (Bureau of Land Management) offers a myriad of options to camp for free and stay for up to 14 days.
+Most of what we’ve talked about so far is staying overnight in a parking lot or at a friend’s house in the city, but if you’d like actually to go camping for free, the BLM land (Bureau of Land Management) offers a myriad of options to camp for free and stay for up to 14 days.

 Benefits to Free RV Campgrounds Besides Saving Money